Skip to Content

 This is why it’s important to be familiar with each type of houseplant’s water requirements.
 Knowing what they need and how much water they should receive will help you choose the right houseplant, no matter where it is located in your house.

 Flowering houseplants require more water than most because they are generally grown in large pots or containers, such as lilies.
-They do not have root systems to break down and loosen soil, so they don’t “sweep” the dirt as other houseplants do, so they don’t need as much water.
+They do not have root systems to break down and loosen soil, so they don’t “sweep” the dirt as other houseplants do and don’t need as much water.
 However, they do require a lot of extra attention.

-Flowering houseplants require regular watering, and you should check your houseplant’s water conditions at least once a week to ensure they’re getting the proper amount of water to grow healthily.
+Flowering houseplants require regular watering, and you should check your houseplant’s water conditions at least once a week to ensure they’re getting the proper amount of water to thrive.

 Common mistakes when caring for your houseplants

-Firstly, always ensure you’re using a premium quality potting mix suited to the plant type.
+Firstly, always use a premium quality potting mix suited to the plant type.
 Poor quality potting mix and soil will only set you up for failure, no matter how brilliantly you water your houseplants.

 If you purchase an already potted houseplant, ask the person you bought it from what soil or potting mix is used.
 If they can’t answer your request, you can repot your plant with the correct premium soil if required.